oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 ![Phase 1 Low Level Diagram](http://i.imgur.com/LNKEclE.png)

-The Sputnik Capstone project is composed of two separate modules: The radio module and the control module.
-The radio module is home to the microcontroller with integrated radio transceiver (kwox), while the control module is designed to eventually house a radiation hardened watchdog controller that will help reboot the system after debilitating radiation events.
-For this project, the radiation-hardened components of the control module will be replaced with off-the shelf components to help reduce cost.
+The Sputnik Capstone project is composed of two separate modules: The low-gain-radio (LGR) module and the system-controller (SysCon) module.
+The LGR is contains a microcontroller with integrated transceiver referred to as the KW0x (quakz) that facilitates wireless communication.
+The SysCon contains a radiation hardened watchdog controller that will be responsible for power cycling components after [Single-Event Upsets](https://en.wikipedia.org/wiki/Single_event_upset) happen.
+It will also contain only radiation hardened parts to ensure that its power domain is secure.
+However, for this project, the radiation-hardened components be replaced with off-the shelf components to help reduce cost.

 ### Overview

 #### Operational Description

 The Portland State Aerospace Society is sponsoring this capstone based on the need for a command, control, and communications system for their CubeSat project.
-The focus of this capstone will be rapidly prototyping the radio module and the control module.
-Sputnik will eventually be responsible for long distance communications to and from a 400km low earth orbit, as well as, controlling and communicating with a payload that is housed within the CubeSat.
+The focus of this project will be rapidly prototyping the LGR and SysCon which compose what is referred to as [Sputnik](https://en.wikipedia.org/wiki/Sputnik_1) because of it's requirements to be a simple, reliable space system.
+Sputnik will be responsible for long distance communications to and from earth while the CubeSat is in orbit, as well as, controlling and communicating with a payload that is housed within the CubeSat.
 On top of fulfilling these duties, once space bound, it will need to be able to deal with a temperature range of -40C to 80C and radiation events that could cause components to latch up.

 ### Pre-test preparation

 #### Test equipment

 The equipment needed for the tests is as follows:
+* Power Supply
-* Power Supply sufficient to maintain 1A of current at 3V for approximately 15 minutes
+    * Able to supply a minimum current of 1A at 3V for approximately 15 minutes
-* multimeter (voltmeter)
+* Multimeter
 * Oscilloscope
-* USB to micro-USB cable
-* Logic analyzer
-* AVR Dragon Debugger
+* Programmers for KW0x and SysCon
 * Environmental Chamber
 * Vacuum Chamber
-* Antennas for long range testing
+* Antennas

 #### Test setup and calibration